paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

     (ii) such State is taking steps to establish a fund pursuant to [section 6991c(c)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6991c/c/1&num=0&edition=prelim) to be submitted as evidence of financial responsibility.
     A suspension by the Administrator pursuant to this paragraph shall extend for a period not to exceed 180 days.
 A determination to suspend may be made with respect to the same class or category or for the same State at the end of such period, but only if substantial progress has been made in establishing a risk retention group, or the owners or operators in the class or category demonstrate, and the Administrator finds, that the formation of such a group is not possible and that the State is unable or unwilling to establish such a fund pursuant to clause (ii).

-**(e) New tank performance standards** The Administrator shall, not later than three months prior to the effective date specified in subsection (f) of this section, issue performance standards for underground storage tanks brought into use on or after the effective date of such standards.
+**(e) New tank performance standards** The Administrator shall, not later than three months prior to the effective date specified in subsection (f), issue performance standards for underground storage tanks brought into use on or after the effective date of such standards.
 The performance standards for new underground storage tanks shall include, but need not be limited to, design, construction, installation, release detection, and compatibility standards.

 **(f) Effective dates**

-(1) Regulations issued pursuant to subsections (c) and (d) of this section, and standards issued pursuant to subsection (e) of this section, for underground storage tanks containing regulated substances defined in [section 6991(7)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6991/7/B&num=0&edition=prelim) (petroleum, including crude oil or any fraction thereof which is liquid at standard conditions of temperature and pressure) shall be effective not later than thirty months after November 8, 1984.
+(1) Regulations issued pursuant to subsections (c) and (d), and standards issued pursuant to subsection (e) of this section, for underground storage tanks containing regulated substances defined in [section 6991(7)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6991/7/B&num=0&edition=prelim) (petroleum, including crude oil or any fraction thereof which is liquid at standard conditions of temperature and pressure) shall be effective not later than thirty months after November 8, 1984.

 (2) Standards issued pursuant to subsection (e) of this section (entitled “New Tank Performance Standards”) for underground storage tanks containing regulated substances defined in [section 6991(7)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6991/7/A&num=0&edition=prelim) shall be effective not later than thirty-six months after November 8, 1984.